blaire101/data-warehouse-solutions/DW-QA.md

+> 🛡️ **Disclaimer:**
+> The following content represents generalized industry knowledge and anonymized case practices.
+> It does **not contain any confidential, proprietary, or internal information** from any specific company.
+> The described models are **common industry practices** widely adopted by major cross-border payment providers (e.g., Ant/WorldFirst, LianLian, PingPong), and do not reflect any proprietary implementation details.

 ## 🎯 Data Warehouse Core Purpose

 The **<mark>core purpose</mark>** of a Data Warehouse (DWH) is to **<mark>integrate and store data</mark>** from multiple sources, providing **<mark>accurate, reliable, and consistent data</mark>** for analysis, reporting, and decision-making.